Project INSPIRE — CMS-funded Innovations Award

 - Texting Service – Text “LIVER” to 877-877for hepatitis information, testing and care sites, and liver health tips.

 - NYC Hepatitis C App – A free, convenient central hub of information and resources, including an interactive hepatitis C risk assessment, self-management checklist, basic education, connection to support groups, and NYC hepatitis C testing and care resources.
-The app will be available on the Health Department website.
+New Print Materials

 - Hepatitis C City Health Information Bulletin for primary care providers.